 - Conformity assessment bodies: Third-party evaluation of high-risk systems

-- Standardization organizations: Develop harmonized standards
+- Standardization organisations: Develop harmonised standards

 Compliance Timeline